 Benefits of fabric ducting

 There are several benefits of fabric ventilation ducting systems over more traditional installations.

 Price is a major factor with fabric duct systems costing less than a rigid system and its associated grilles, especially if that system has to be insulated.
 Textile ducting systems also take less time to install, creating savings on installation time and access costs.

 Maintenance is arguably much easier with air socks than rigid ducting.
 Fabric is typically removed (unzipped) and cleaned in a washing machine and re-installed.
 In reality, rigid ducting is often never cleaned due to cost and accessibility issues.

 Air distribution is much improved with the increased area of fabric ducting in a room, creating a platform to supply air over a larger area than traditional grilles alone.
 This is also helps to provide a much more controlled velocity and comfortable environment.

 Colours, shapes, materials and visual layout can all combine to make a pleasant aesthetic impact whilst delivering air in controlled predetermined way.
-With a lower capital cost and installation time and improved maintenance options Fabric ducting can be an effective and attractive ventilation ducting option.
+With a lower capital cost and installation time and improved maintenance options, fabric duct systems can be an effective and attractive ventilation ducting option.

 Are fabric duct systems suitable for my application?

 Air socks have to be suitable for all kinds of applications and ventilation requirements so we have to make sure that the materials are appropriate for each specific project.

 Our most popular Prihoda materials are flame retardant to the highest European and US standards.
 They are also cleanroom compatible with certification to ISO4 (Class 10).

 We have non-combustible materials, PVC coated materials, light weight materials, materials with a high luminosity index, anti bacterial materials and a fantastic recycled material made from 100% recycled plastic water bottles (also flame retardant and cleanroom compatible).